OData/v3ProtocolDocument/OData.markdown

 # 2. Data Model #

-This section provides a high-level description of the Entity Data Model (EDM); the abstract data model that MUST be used to describe the data exposed by an OData service. <ref>Section XXXX</ref> defines an OData Metadata Document which is a representation of a service's data model exposed for client consumption.
+This section provides a high-level description of the Entity Data Model (EDM); the abstract data model that MUST be used to describe the data exposed by an OData service.
+An [OData Metadata Document](*MetadataDocument) is a representation of a service's data model exposed for client consumption.

 The central concepts in the EDM are **entities** and **associations**.
 Entities are instances of **Entity Types** (e.g. Customer, Employee, etc) which are nominal structured records with a key.
 Entity Types contain named primitive- or complex- valued properties.